STEM at Whinhill

 GP4-7 also had fun making their own marble runs and taking part in an egg drop challenge:

-We also have a STEM club in our school which is run by Miss Mutton.
-This enables children from Primary 5-7 to take part in a variety of STEM challenges such as making lava lamps, creating spaghetti bridges and building an igloo with marshmallows!
+Our children love taking part in STEM challenges such as making lava lamps, creating spaghetti bridges and building an igloo with marshmallows!

 Taking part in STEM activities teaches our learners a variety of valuable skills for learning, life and work such as problem solving, collaborating with others, time management and creativity.
 These relate to and promote our Whinhill values and our learner dispositions.